A church member giving witness in the northern part of Kenya

 After the Anglo-Boer War of 1899 to 1902, some Boers (Afrikaner people) who did not want to live under British colonial rule migrated to Eastern Africa.
-Among them were several families belonging to Reformed churches.
-From 1902 to 1914 about 1 300 people left and settled mainly around the town Eldoret in the Uasin Gishu County.
-It was fertile land at a high altitude and perfectly arable.
-There the farmers formed their own congregation that they called Vergenoeg as it was ‘far enough’ from British rule.
-Kenya was then still a German colony called German East Africa and would soon become a British Colony, after the First World War.
+Among them were several families belonging to the Reformed Churches in South Africa.
+From 1902 to 1914 about 1,300 people left and settled mainly around the town Eldoret in the Uasin Gishu County.
+Situated at a high altitude, the land was fertile and perfectly arable.
+There the farmers formed their own congregation that they called Vergenoeg, as it was ‘far enough’ from British rule.
+At that point in time, Kenya was still a German colony called German East Africa and would soon become a British colony, after the First World War.

 The community called Rev. M. P. Loubser as the first minister to the congregation.
-Farmworkers from tribes in the vicinity were employed as workers and Rev. Loubser, together with farmers such as Messrs A. J. Mouton, J. N. Boshoff, O. A. Storm and Mrs Freda van Heerden, established a ministry among the farmworkers.
+Farmworkers from nearby tribes were employed as workers and Rev. Loubser, together with farmers such as Messrs A. J. Mouton, J. N. Boshoff, O. A. Storm and Mrs Freda van Heerden, established a ministry among the farmworkers.

 In 1944, the congregation decided to call its first full-time missionary.
 This was made possible by Rev. Loubser.
 When he passed away, he left £110 in his will specifically allocated for mission work.
 A school building, called Broederstroom, situated about 19 kilometres from Eldoret was bought to be used as a mission station.

-The GZB continued with enthusiasm with the work.
-In July 1963 the first synod of the newly established Reformed Church of East Africa (RCEA) convened with 3 congregations, 3 ministers and about 300 members.
+The GZB continued to work with enthusiasm.
+In July 1963 the first synod of the newly established Reformed Church of East Africa (RCEA) convened with three congregations, three ministers and about 300 members.
 At first, a joint committee comprised of representatives from the Synod of the RCEA and the GZB functioned as Executive Committee on behalf of the Synod of the RCEA.
-Since 20 November 1979, new structures made the RCEA fully independent.
+Since 20 November 1979, newly created structures have made the RCEA fully independent.
 All the church properties have been transferred to the now fully autonomous church.

-The church adheres to the Creed of Athanasia, the Nicene Creed, the Canons of Dort, the Heidelberg Catechism and the Westminster Confession of Faith.
+The church adheres to the Creed of Athanasia, the Nicene Creed, the Canons of Dort, the Heidelberg Catechism, and also the Westminster Confession of Faith.

-When the Dutch missionaries left in 1979, they left behind a Kenyan Reformed church of more than 600 congregations and 110,000 members.
+When the Dutch missionaries left Kenya in 1979, they left behind a Kenyan Reformed Church of more than 600 congregations and 110,000 members.
 The denomination had a theological seminary in Eldoret.
 The Christian Reformed Church (CRC) in Eastern Africa separated from the Reformed Church of East Africa (RCEA) in 1992.

-Today there are 80 parishes, each with about 15 prayer houses or village churches, ten presbyteries and about 50 000 members.
-The RCEA has 600 congregations with 10 presbyteries that are ministered by 120 pastors and 30 evangelists.
+Today there are 80 parishes, each with about 15 prayer houses or village churches, ten presbyteries and about 50,000 members.
+The RCEA has 600 congregations with ten presbyteries that are ministered by 120 pastors and 30 evangelists.
 The churches are strategically located throughout the country, and schools and other resources are available.
 It has a well-defined structure of Synod, Presbytery, Parish and local church council which is at the community level.

-Like many other churches in the region, the RCEA also faces challenges such as leadership conflicts, staying relevant in the face of prevailing poverty, inequality and corruption as well as easing relationships with people from other religions, such as Islam.
+Like many other churches in the region, the RCEA also faces challenges such as leadership conflicts, staying relevant in the face of prevailing poverty, inequality, and corruption.
+In addition, it is challenged to ease relationships with people from other religions, such as Islam.
 Kenya has sharp divisions between people, and the political instability in the region also influences church life.

 The church suffers from financial problems and a lack of stewardship, which has been worsened by COVID-19 restrictions.
-Although the church has good resources, they are not always utilised properly.
+Although the church has plenty of resources, they are not always utilised properly.
 This is also true about human resources where leadership, both within and outside church structures, should be used to contribute to society.

 Another challenge is that some students are trained at open faculties and therefore the church’s identity is not well defined.
 There is no proper strategy to train and maintain ministers.
 Elders, who often have to preach, are also not well-equipped.